-In the first quarter of fiscal 2008, other sales and trading losses of \$1,102 million reflected writedowns on loans and commitments largely related to "event-driven" lending transactions to non-investment grade companies and the writedown of mortgage-related securities portfolios in the Company's domestic subsidiary banks (see "Impact of Credit Market Events" herein).
+In the second quarter of fiscal 2008, other sales and trading losses of \$519 million were primarily related to loans and commitments largely related to "event-driven" lending transactions to non-investment grade companies, as losses on hedges were partly offset by mark to market gains (see "Impact of Credit Market Events" herein).

-Principal transaction net investment losses aggregating \$141 million were recognized in the quarter ended February 29, 2008 as compared with net investment gains of \$350 million in the quarter ended February 28, 2007.
-The decrease was primarily related to net losses from the Company's investments in passive limited partnership interests associated with the Company's real estate funds and investments related to certain employee deferred compensation and co-investment plans.
+Principal transaction net investment losses aggregating \$257 million were recognized in the quarter ended May 31, 2008 as compared with net investment gains of \$396 million in the quarter ended May 31, 2007.
+The losses were primarily related to net losses from the Company's investments in passive limited partnership interests associated with the Company's real estate funds and investments that benefit certain employee deferred compensation and co-investment plans, and other principal investments.

 Global Wealth Management Group.
-Global Wealth Management Group recorded income from continuing operations before income taxes of \$254 million, up 12% from the first quarter of fiscal 2007.
-Net revenues were \$1,606 million, a 6% increase from last year's first quarter, primarily reflecting higher net interest revenue from growth in the bank deposit program and higher client activity.
-Total non-interest expenses were \$1,352 million, a 5% increase from last year's first quarter.
-Compensation and benefits expense increased 10%, primarily reflecting higher incentive-based compensation accruals due to higher net revenues and severance-related expenses.
-Non-compensation costs decreased 7%, as higher levels of business activity were more than offset by a change in the classification of sub-advisory fees due to modifications of certain customer agreements.
-Total client assets increased to \$722 billion, a 5% increase from last year's first quarter.
-In addition, client assets in fee-based accounts decreased 8% from last year's first quarter to \$185 billion and decreased as a percentage of total client assets to 26% from 29%.
+Global Wealth Management Group recorded income from continuing operations before income taxes of \$989 million, as compared with \$264 million in the second quarter of fiscal 2007.
+Net revenues were \$2,436 million, a 48% increase from last year's second quarter, primarily reflecting a gain related to the sale of MSWM S.V. (see Note 15 to the condensed consolidated financial statements).
+Excluding the sale of MSWM S.V., net revenues were \$1.7 billion, an increase of 4% from a year ago.
+The increase in net revenues was primarily due to higher net interest revenue from growth in the bank deposit program and stronger transactional revenues reflecting higher fixed income trading volume, partly offset by lower asset management, distribution and administration fees.
+The decline in asset management revenues reflects the termination of certain fee-based brokerage programs in the fourth quarter of fiscal 2007 and a change in the classification of sub-advisory fees due to modifications of certain customer agreements, partly offset by growth in other fee-based products.
+Total non-interest expenses were \$1,447 million, a 5% increase from last year's second quarter.
+Compensation and benefits expense increased 9%, primarily reflecting higher incentive-based compensation accruals due to higher net revenues, bonuses paid to certain key employees upon completion of the sale of MSWM S.V. and investment in the business.
+Non-compensation costs decreased 5%, as higher levels of business activity were more than offset by a change in the classification of sub-advisory fees due to modifications of certain customer agreements.
+Total client assets were \$739 billion, an \$11 billion increase from last year's second quarter.
+In addition, client assets in fee-based accounts were \$194 billion, an 8% decrease from last year's second quarter and decreased as a percentage of total client assets to 26% from 29%.
 The decline in fee-based assets as a percent of total client assets largely reflected the termination on October 1, 2007 of the Company's fee-based (fee-in-lieu of commission) brokerage program pursuant to a court decision vacating an SEC rule that permitted fee-based brokerage.
-At February 29, 2008, the number of global representatives was 8,456, an increase of 463 from a year ago.
+At May 31, 2008, the number of global representatives was 8,350, an increase of 213 from a year ago.